-The top panel of Fig.~\ref{fig:HFR} shows that the effective rotation rates $\Omega_{\rm eff}$ of the HFR modes are diverging between models with and without RZ, as $m$ increases.
-The bottom panel of Fig.~\ref{fig:HFR} compares the frequencies of the HFR modes in the frame rotating at $\Omega_{\rm eff}$, from Eq.~\eqref{eq:freq_shift}.
-It portrays that $\omega(\Omega_{\rm eff})$ is indeed very similar for the HFR modes in both models.
-The differences in $\omega(\Omega_{\rm eff})$ between the two models are of the order of the differences in $\Omega_{\rm eff}$ in the two models.
-Therefore, it is demonstrated that the large deviation in the HFR mode frequencies seen in Fig.~\ref{fig:4} is simply caused by the difference in the effective rotation rate $\omega(\Omega_{\rm eff})$.
+The top panel of Fig.~\ref{fig:C1} shows that the effective rotation rates $\Omega_{\rm eff}$ of the HFR modes diverge between the models with and without the RZ as $m$ increases.
+The bottom panel of Fig.~\ref{fig:C1} compares the frequencies of the HFR modes in the frame rotating at $\Omega_{\rm eff}$, as obtained from Eq.~\eqref{eq:freq_shift}.
+It indicates that $\omega(\Omega_{\rm eff})$ is indeed very similar for the HFR modes in the two models.
+The differences in $\omega(\Omega_{\rm eff})$ between the two models are of the same order as those in $\Omega_{\rm eff}$.
+Therefore, it is demonstrated that the large deviation in the HFR mode frequencies seen in Fig.~\ref{fig:4} is simply caused by the difference in the effective rotation rates.

 \FloatBarrier